skywarth/annals-of-disco/literacy/lexicography.md

+## Derring-do
+`der-rin-do`

+Taking a brave action without accouting for the consequences.
+Daring.

+Old-middle English origin, 16th century.
+Evolved from series of mispronunciation and misunderstanding.
+Originally it was "dorring don" or "daring to do".

+*Little rascal has spirit.
+You know, spirit, bravado, a touch of derring-do...*

+*No matter the outcome, Such derring-do will not go unpunished.*

 ## Erstwhile

 `[erst-while]`

 Old, previously, former.

-Old English.
+Old English origin.
 Used as in it's current form since late 16th century.

 *Erstwhile on Fargo*